 - your own idea.

-2. Select one of the four programs listed in the Video Creation Choices below, and watch the tutorial (10-30 minutes depending on your choice).
+3. Select one of the four programs listed in the Video Creation Choices below, and watch a tutorial to guide you (10-30 minutes depending on your choice).

 Four quick, easy-to-use, and free video creation and video resources, or check out the device specific ones in the following section (your choice ):